iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Night shot, 3x iPhone 14 Pro, Photo: Amy Davies

-iPhone 14 Pro vs iPhone 13 Pro: Macro
+iPhone 14 Pro vs iPhone 13 Pro: macro photography

-Macro is a feature which was introduced for the first time with the iPhone 13 Pro.
+Macro photography was introduced for the first time with the iPhone 13 Pro.
 It activates automatically if you get close to a subject, switching to the ultra-wide-angle lens to produce the images.

 Macro photo, taken with the iPhone 13 Pro